faultylee/ngip/REVIEW.md

 - Jenkins
 - CloudWatch & Extensive Logging

-The Jenkins pipeline is only working up to Staging.
+The Jenkins pipeline is only working up to Staging .
 Terrafrom code for production is working and tested without application deployment step.
 I'm still working out how to deploy to production properly.
 I also plan to learn and do blue/green deployment to production automatically.

-## Conlusion
 Based on my calculation, up until today, I've spent about 150 hours on building **ngip** from scratch.
 If I'm tasked to build a similar project from scratch, I expect to take between 75 to 100 hours to reach the current state.

+## Conlusion
+The main take away from this project is the need to understand the paradigm shift from going cloud and how to take advantage of DevOps to increase quality and efficiency.
+With the increasing pace of technology progression, we need to work smarter and not harder to keep up.

 ## Appendix